Hanovre Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of these countries can enter Germany and the Schengen Area without a visa for tourism, business, or family visits
+Nationalities from certain countries can enter Germany and the Schengen Area for tourism or business without a visa for short stays.

 Arrival Process